 We may not be surprised to hear that people have affairs, but the reasons for an affair are always a bit more surprising — and morbidly fascinating.
 Sometimes, cheating occurs because a close relationship with a co-worker went too far.
 Or because an alcohol-fueled night ended in a huge mistake.
 Other times, having an affair is a conscious decision — a grasp at intimacy, emotional or otherwise.

-Sean*, not his real name, fell into his own affair fairly slowly.
+Sean (not his real name) fell into his own affair fairly gradually.
 Facing stress at work, he began confiding in a casual friend, who did not know much about his personal life, such as the fact that he had a wife.
 At first, Sean says it felt good to confide in someone who wasn’t his wife, because he didn’t want to stress her and their child out or put any extra strain on their relationship.
 Soon, however, the friendship became an affair — one that Sean juggled for more than a year until his ex-wife found out.

-Here, Sean talks to Fatherly about the reason he cheated and why, if he could do it over, he wouldn’t do it again.
+Here, Sean talks to Fatherly about the reason he cheated and why if he could do it all over again, he wouldn’t.

 So what happened?